 LCTC’s First Book is available on Amazon.
 “San Francisco, Here I Come!” is the story of how one San Francisco apartment provides the setting for seven LGBT-themed stories about our love affair with the City by the Bay.

 The cast of “Come here Often?” – Back Row: Wera von Wulfen, Edgardo Vega, Jeremy Judge, David Boyll.
 Middle row: Paul Renolis, Stefin Collins, Carole Swann, Christian Heppinstall, Ryan Engstrom, Terry Maloney Haley.
-Front row: Nic Sommerfeld, , Mary Cait Hogan, Emily Keyishian.
-San Francisco’s Left Coast Theatre Company recently presented the world premiere of Come Here Often, […]
+Front row: Nic Sommerfeld, Mary Cait Hogan, Emily Keyishian.
+San Francisco’s Left Coast Theatre Company recently presented the world premiere of Come Here Often, an […]

 San Francisco’s Left Coast Theatre Company recently premiered three short plays under the umbrella title of Twisted Hitchcock.
 To make sure that the audience was in on the joke, the usual pre-show announcement about cell phones and emergency exits finished with the following request spoken by an actor imitating Alfred Hitchcock).
 “And now please sit […]

 Left Coast Theatre Company prides itself as the home for new original LGBT theater.
 It was established in 2012 by Rodney “Rhoda” Taylor and Joseph Frank, members of the successful gay men’s writing group GuyWriters Playwrights.
 The company has presented a highly successful San Francisco, Here I Come and Dog Sees God, and is now […]